Deep Lake Water Cooling System: Mechanism

 The DLWC involves three large HDPE pipes running 5 kilometres into Lake Ontario at a depth of 83 metres.
-An expansion to the system will add a fourth intake pipe that extends 3.3 kilometres into Lake Ontario to a depth of 70 metres.
+An expansion to the system added a fourth intake pipe that extends 3.3 kilometres into Lake Ontario to a depth of 70 metres.

 Lake Ontario is a thermally stratified lake which contains a thermocline.
 The bottommost layer, referred to as the hypolimnion, is composed of cold, dense water, which remains at a constant 4 °C (39 °F).
 The water is piped to the Toronto Island Water Treatment Plant for potable water treatment, then to the John Street Pumping Station, where an Energy Transfer Station is located, which contains a series of plate and frame heat exchangers.
 These are used to transfer heat between the potable water and a closed chilled water loop.
 This chilled water is then circulated within a district energy distribution system to supply buildings with cooling, then returned to the Energy Transfer Station.
 The potable water is supplied to the municipal drinking water system.
 Built at a cost of C$230m ($200m) over four years, the system is run by the Enwave Energy Corporation.

 Cold lake water is pumped through the source side of heat exchangers situated at Toronto's John Street Pumping Station while a chilled water mixture is circulated through the load circuit of the heat exchanger, allowing for a net energy transfer from the lake water/chilled water mixture to the lake water.
 The chilled water mixture is then circulated using pumps throughout fan-coil units installed in high-rise properties throughout the region served by Enwave in Downtown Toronto where it absorbs energy and repeats the cycle to provide cooling and dehumidification.
 This system is advantageous since it reduces, or even completely eradicates chiller usage during summer months and shoulder seasons, reducing energy usage, as well as minimizing the number of evaporative cooling towers from operating, which are susceptible to becoming breeding grounds for Legionella pneumophila.

 Expansion

 In 2018, a Deep Lake Water Cooling Expansion program was initiated to increase the system capacity.
 An Environmental Assessment and design of the DLWC was completed by R.V.
 Anderson Associates Limited starting in 2020.
-Construction commenced in 2021 and is scheduled to be complete by 2024.
-The expansion consists of an additional fourth intake pipeline that is 3.3 km long, and will go to a depth of 70 m, a new tunnel and shaft conveyance system from Toronto Island to the John Street Pumping Station that is 3 km long and is located 90 m below ground surface, new pumps and heat exchangers at the John Street Pumping Station, as well as conveyance and system upgrades to other downstream systems.
+Construction commenced in 2021 and was commissioned in 2024.
+The expansion consists of an additional fourth intake pipeline that is 3.3 km long, and goes to a depth of 70 m, a new tunnel and shaft conveyance system from Toronto Island to the John Street Pumping Station that is 3 km long and is located 90 m below ground surface, new pumps and heat exchangers at the John Street Pumping Station, as well as conveyance and system upgrades to other downstream systems.